thailephan/bless-hackathon-client/README.md

 ## How to Use

-- Enter or record text in the source panel.
+- Enter or record text in the source panel (up to 500 words).
 - Select source and target languages.
 - Click the mic button to start speech-to-text (first click requests permission, second opens modal).
 - Click any word for details/definitions.